What Is an Outline

 After categorizing your ideas, you can add and list minor details to each category.
 This can be a gateway of understanding to your outline.
 These details add more flexibility and more information to your work.
-Remember, some outlines need more supporting information than others.
+Remember, some report outlines need more supporting information than others.

 5. Review Your Outline

-When you are done with the steps above, don't leave your outline without polishing it.
+When you are done with the steps above, don't leave your proposal outline without polishing it.
 Try to go back to your work and check if everything is in order.
 You can even check it word by word.
 If you find any mistake or any misleading idea, then consider revising it.
 In the process of your revision, you may acknowledge adding new details if you have to.
 Always note that your outline is your roadmap, so you have to make your presentation as clear as possible that you may avoid getting lost.

 What is Outlining a Document Means?

 It refers to a structuring process that includes all the information and landmark bars in which the details can be filled.
 The structure includes headings, titles, sub-titles, individual landmarks, tables, and boxes, etc. It helps the users to complete a document by just filling the details and generate it.

 - It helps the writer to put details in a systematic order.

 What are the Types of Outlining?